taquero-programador/sqlchallenge/README.md

 - [x] Test connect Python to DB
 - [ ] Simple FastAPI
 - [x] Test container connect to DB
+- [ ] Solve "value is not a valid dict"
 - ***
 - [ ] Run App(fastpi) in Docker for "production"
 - ***